NixOS/rfcs/rfcs/0133-git-hashing.md

    Embracing layering on technical, educational, communications, and managerial levels can scale our capacity to manage complexity and sophistication without the project growing out of control.
    It will "divide and conquer" the project so the interfaces between each layer are still rigorously enforced preventing a combinatorial explosion in complexity.
-   That frees up "complexity budget" for project like this.
+   That frees up "complexity budget" for projects like this.

-   We plan on more formally proposing this next.

 ## Git and Nix's file system data models do not entirely coincide